-- O Check "Enable motion detection." - Click on "New" to have a new window to monitor video. - 3 Enter in a window name. - Tune the "Sensitivity" and "Percentage" according to the local. environment.
-The highest sensitivity and lowest percentage provides the most sensitive settings. - S Click on save to enable the activity display.
+- O Check "Enable motion detection." - Q Click on "New" to have a new window to monitor video. - 3 Enter in a window name. - Tune the "Sensitivity" and "Percentage" according to the local. environment. - S Click on save to enable the activity display.

-Record Snapshots to your FTP server (continued)
+Record Snapshots to your FTP server with Motion Detection (continued)

-Next, click the Mail & FTP button under the Advanced tab to set the FTP server settings for the DCS-3220G.
+Next, click the Mail & FTP button under the Advanced tab to set the FTP server settings for the DCS-2100+.